Quantrail-Data/CH-Ops/docs/deployment/production.md

 This guide walks you through deploying CHOps on a Linux server with automatic HTTPS (via Caddy) and automatic startup (via systemd).
 By the end, CHOps will be running as a background service at `https://your-domain.com`, restarting automatically if it crashes or the server reboots.

+If you are new to Linux servers, read every step - nothing is skipped.

 ---

 ## Prerequisites